jschaf/b2/posts/capture-deferred-errors-in-go.md

 Problematically, we ignore the error when closing the file.
 The usual remedy is to defer an immediately invoked function expression ([IIFE] for short, a term our JavaScript friends might recognize).
-The IIFE colloquially-named `err` return argument.
+The IIFE overwrites the colloquially-named `err` return argument.

 [IIFE]: https://developer.mozilla.org/en-US/docs/Glossary/IIFE